There is a story about a man who used to say to people ‘slow is smooth, and smooth is fast.’

 The next thing I do is Google research.

 You see, I have the knowledge to fix your problem, but, it might be incomplete.
 That is why I ‘google’ a few terms related to the topic and go a step further to see what can I add to my treasury before I pass it on to you.

-Once I am all warmed up, I have researched the topic, and I have a person who needs my help, the next steps follows this one naturally, so let’s move on.
+Once I am all warmed up, I have researched the topic, and have a person who needs my help, the next step follows this one naturally, so let’s move on.

 b) Do a Keyword Research

 At this point, you should have come ‘shadows’ of topics for your post.
-The next task is to conduct keyword research to give it a more concrete shape.
+The next task is to conduct keyword research to give your topic a more concrete shape.

-Before you start to compete for specific terms and topics, the wise move is to create a couple of variations of keywords to see which one will get the potential power and help you rank high in Google.
+Before you start to compete for specific terms and topics, the wise move is to create a couple of variations of keywords to see which has the most potential to rank high in Google.